operasoftware/toolkit/README.md

 const Subcomponent = require.def('/components/subcomponent');
 ```
-* **reducers** - process commands but also provide an API for creation of commands that they can understand
+**Reducers** - process commands but also provide an API for creation of commands that they can understand
 ```js
 const reducer = (state, command) {
   switch (command.type) {